 There are so many different flavors to try and so many great restaurants that we thought we would give you some freedom!
 However, all breakfasts and a total of 6 meals are included.
 Some meals, will be prepared by a local cook right in front of us so we cannot only taste typical dishes but also learn how to prepare them!

-Cost of this amazing trip is CAN $2,350.00 per person based on double occupancy (includes GST).
+Cost of this amazing trip is CAN $2,350.00 per person based on double occupancy (does not include GST).

 If you would like to participate in this trip, please Contact Us and we will send you an email with all the information and forms to finalize your registration.